blabla1337/skf-flask/skf/markdown/knowledge_base/142-knowledge_base--Sending_data_parameters_to_untrusted_devices--.md

 **Solution:**

-Verify the application minimizes the number of parameters sent to untrusted systems, such as hidden fields, Ajax variables, cookies and header values.
+Verify the application minimises the number of parameters sent to untrusted systems, such as hidden fields, Ajax variables, cookies and header values.